-Where the specific call conditions allow for financial support to third parties, the applicants must clearly describe the objectives and the expected results, including the elements listed in the application template.
+Where the specific call/topic conditions allow for financial support to third parties, the applicants must clearly describe in their proposal the objectives and the expected results, including the elements listed in the application template.
 The following conditions must also be fulfilled:

-- projects must publish their open calls widely and adhere to EU standards of transparency, equal treatment, conflict of interest and confidentiality; - all calls for third parties and all calls that are implemented by third parties must be published on the Funding & Tenders Portal, and on the beneficiaries' websites; - the calls must remain open for at least 2 months; - if submission deadlines are changed, this must immediately be announced and registered applicants must be informed of the change; - projects must publish the outcome of the calls without delay, including a description of third-party projects, the date of the award, the duration, and the legal name and country; - the calls must have a clear European dimension.
+- projects must publish their open calls widely and adhere to EU standards of transparency, equal treatment, conflict of interest and confidentiality; - all calls for third parties and all calls that are implemented by third parties must be published on the Funding & Tenders Portal, and on the beneficiaries' websites; - the calls must remain open for at least 2 months; - if submission deadlines are changed, this must immediately be announced and registered applicants must be informed of the change; - projects must publish the outcome of the calls without delay, including a description of third-party projects, the date of the award, the duration, and the legal name of the third party and country of establishment; - the calls must have a clear European dimension.